alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

 # Design and Architecture

 A collection of somewhat loose notes on the design and architecture of the SDK.
-This document is not yet completely structure and will likely be transformed into multiple documents in the future.
+This document is not yet completely structured and will likely be transformed into multiple documents in the future.

 ## Assumptions